bangle-io/bangle-editor/bangle-core/api.md

 - {text.pluginsParamKeybindings}

 - **escapeAtEdge:** ?Boolean = true\
-  Allows graceful escaping of code mark at the edges.
+  Allows automatic escaping of code mark at the edges.
 This particularly helps avoid the case when a user gets stuck inside a code mark and is not able to exit out of it when pressing arrow left or right.

 ### defaultKeys: {link.Keybindings}

-- **toggleCode** = `Mod-b`: toggle code mark
+- **toggleCode** = `` Mod-` ``: toggle code mark

 ### commands: {link.CommandsObject}